swiyu-admin-ch/swiyu-verifier/README.md

 # Development

-> Please be aware that this section **focus on the development of the verifier management service**.
+> Please be aware that this section **focus on the development of the verifier oid4vp service**.
 For the deployment of the
 > component please consult [deployment section of the verifier-agent-management](https://bitbucket.bit.admin.ch/projects/EID/repos/verifier-agent-management/browse).

+## Single service development
 Run the following commands to start the service.
 This will also spin up a local postgres database from docker-compose.yml: